ofer987/actions-ado-testplans/README.md

 | **`cucumber_sync_tool_id`**  | true | None | GH-Actions-Sync
 | **`tag_prefix_id`**  | false | @ADO- | ADO PAT Token

-## Outputs

-This Action updates your feature files with ADO Test Case ID as Tag so its suggested to make a commit back to Git Repo  by making a PR

 ## Usage